John Shimkus: Keystone Pipeline

 In May 2013, Shimkus stated he would renew his support for the Keystone Pipeline.
 The project would be an oil pipeline, bringing Canadian crude oil through the Midwest, including Illinois.
 As a supporter, he stated that he would rather see Canada as an energy partner than ship in oil from overseas.

 National security

 Shimkus spoke positively of President Donald Trump's 2017 executive order to temporarily curtail immigration from specified countries until better screening methods are devised.
 He stated that "This temporary halt will give Congress and the new Administration time to evaluate and improve the vetting process, and in the meantime gives Secretary Kelly authority to grant exceptions to the restrictions as needed.
 One of those exceptions must be to green card holders, who have already undergone extensive screening."
 In October 2019, he criticized Trump for withdrawing U.S. troops from Syria, and resigned as a co-chair for Trump's 2020 campaign in Illinois.

-Cannabis

-Shimkus has a "D" rating from marijuana legalization advocacy group NORML for his voting history regarding cannabis-related causes.